 Calijah Kancey is 6’0″ and 275 pounds.
 Compared to most players on this list, he looks like an edge rusher.
 Size outliers like Kancey need to be elite in several other areas to potentially counteract their size concerns and win over NFL scouts.
 Luckily for Kancey, he is.

-Kancey is a walking mismatch inside with his elite first step, hyperactive twitch, ankle flexion, and violent hand usage.
-While his frame is undersized, he has excellent proportional length and surprising strength — all of which allows him to be a constant disruptor from multiple alignments.
+Kancey is a walking mismatch 1-on-1 inside with his elite first step, hyperactive twitch, ankle flexion, and violent hand usage.
+While his frame is undersized in all categories, Kancey has a lot of projected versatility with his athleticism and flexibility, and his motor never rests.

 2) Bryan Bresee, Clemson

-A former five-star recruit, Bresee has a truly uncommon blend of burst, lateral agility, and power within a long 6’5″, 305-pound frame.
-And this year, he took a step up with his hand usage, further maximizing his elite physical skill set.
+Bresee has a truly uncommon blend of burst, lateral agility, and power within a long 6’5″, 300-pound frame.
+In 2022, he took a step up with his hand usage, further maximizing his elite physical skill set.
 He can be a brutal task for blockers as a 3-tech.

 1) Jalen Carter, Georgia